-This section provides a synthesis of the EMI technical development plan [].
+This section provides a synthesis of the EMI technical development plan [R 18].

 Security

 EMI took the strategic decision to consolidate the provided security infrastructure.
 This includes not only a harmonisation and re-use of the client libraries in their published products, but also consolidation and integration with the security services that are part of the EMI software portfolio.
 EMI’s security architecture is firmly rooted in the use of X509 based public key infrastructures, being extended with basic support for SAML 2.0 support.
 For both types of authentication tokens, EMI is developing a common profile of attributes to identify users and their associated VOs.